ralismark/ibis-wiki/README.md

 The main motivation behind this project was to use markdown as the document format, instead of alternatives that other wiki systems use.
 However, there are some additions to this to make it more "wiki-like", such as the use of `[[double brackets]]` for internal linking.

+There's a few experimental things here:

+- Using ETags to avoid writes that cause data loss.
+  Support for this is pretty spotty, and I haven't implemented any UI for actually dealing with a conflict.
+- S3 as the backing storage.
+  It works but I haven't tested it much.